Tech Industry Confronts A Backlash Against 'Disruptive Innovation'

 "Overall, it's a good thing," Christensen says.
 "It hurts to be disrupted, but it also creates markets."

 Fast-forward a century or so; today's tech world worships at the altar of disruption.
-Entrepreneurs dream of creating one of those companies that upends entire industries.
+Entrepreneurs dream of creating one of those companies that upend entire industries.

-They look to Amazon, which disrupted books and then all of retail, or Apple and other smartphone makers, which disrupted the film, camera and other industries.
+They look to Amazon, which disrupted books and then all of retail, or Apple and other smartphone-makers, which disrupted the film, camera and other industries.
 Jobs were lost, but society got great new products that sped up communication and brought down prices.

-You could have seen this dream in action during a recent visit to a building called the Aspiration Dome in Sunnyvale, Calif, in the heart of Silicon Valley.
-At a presentation hosted by Alchemist, a successful startup accelerator, entrepreneurs got up on stage to test out their ability to pitch their companies in an enormous room filled with investors and business leaders.
+You could have seen this dream in action during a recent visit to a building called the Aspiration Dome in Sunnyvale, Calif., in the heart of Silicon Valley.
+At a presentation hosted by Alchemist, a successful startup accelerator, entrepreneurs got up onstage in an enormous room filled with investors and business leaders to test out their ability to pitch their companies.

 One of them was David Conway, the co-founder and CEO of SmartBins.
 "What we're building is absolutely disruptive," he says.
-He wants to disrupt the food packaging industry.
-Anyone who has purchased bulk items at the grocery store knows it's kind of awkward; you have to find a pen, write the bin number on a tiny twist tie, and the stuff can spill out.
+He wants to disrupt the food-packaging industry.
+Anyone who has purchased bulk items at the supermarket knows it's kind of awkward: You have to find a pen and write the bin number on a tiny twist-tie — and the stuff can spill out.

 Conway says his company has tech to make it easy.
 "That's what SmartBins is doing ... bringing shopping the bulk aisle from a little niche market to mainstream — making shopping bulk as easy as prepackaged," he says.

-Conway admits that even this small disruption may take away jobs from people who work in packaging.
+Conway admits that even this small disruption may take jobs away from people who work in packaging.
 "There's always a dark side to anything," he says.
-"I mean look at what's gone on with Facebook and Google — like a lot of people's private information.
-But guess what, we're in the early stages of all this and people are going to make mistakes."
+"I mean, look at what's gone on with Facebook and Google — like a lot of people's private information.
+But guess what — we're in the early stages of all this, and people are going to make mistakes."

-Yet, like most entrepreneurs, he's filled with optimism.
+Yet, like most entrepreneurs, he is filled with optimism.
 "I can tell you, at least the tech community I'm in, everybody is in here to make the world a better place," Conway says.

 But to those who lose their jobs, Conway's words may be cold comfort.
-Many outside critics might scoff at Conway's naivete or perhaps his inability to see the downside of a technology that may make him rich.
+Many outside critics might scoff at Conway's naiveté or perhaps his inability to see the downside of a technology that may make him rich.

-Still, the fact that he's ready with a response to criticism about disruption is a sign of growing sensitivity in tech community.
+Still, the fact that he is ready with a response to criticism about disruption is a sign of growing sensitivity in the tech community.

 Facebook CEO Mark Zuckerberg famously told his developers to "move fast and break things."
-That phrase is being reexamined by some big-time investors like Hemant Taneja, a managing director at the venture firm General Catalyst.
+That phrase is being re-examined by some big-time investors like Hemant Taneja, a managing director at the venture firm General Catalyst.

-"What does it mean to create the new world order with technology, but not necessarily in a way that's just moving fast and breaking things?" he says.
+"What does it mean to create the new world order with technology but not necessarily in a way that's just moving fast and breaking things?" he says.

 Taneja now believes that Facebook was careless.
-"The reason this happened is because they didn't think hard about how to police the nefarious use cases of that technology," he says.
+"The reason this happened is because they didn't think hard about how to police the nefarious-use cases of that technology," he says.
 "It's not about the technology — it's how we implement it and what are the use cases we want to enable."

 Taneja says that now, before he funds a company, he wants to know that the founders are looking for what could go wrong before it happens so they can prevent it.